See MapTrack in action

 Issues Faced Across Both Environments

-Summary: Operational complexity and manual processes created visibility gaps, increased safety risks, and reduced equipment utilisation.
+Summary: Operational complexity, combined with outdated manual processes, created visibility gaps, increased safety risks, and led to underutilized equipment.

 Onshore Challenges Before Asset Tracking